UniversalDependencies/UD_Coptic-Scriptorium/README.md

 # Changelog

+  * CHANGELOG 2.10 -> 2.11

+Added the Life of John the Kalybites, part 1, to training partition; punctuation attachment now using udapi; numerous minor corrections.

   * CHANGELOG 2.9 -> 2.10

 Added `acl` vs. `acl:relcl` distinction; Renamed `Morph` to `MSeg` to match other UD corpora; Systematic fixes to xcomp with object; Minor corrections.